zuozhenggh/learning-library/developer-library/microservices-with-converged-db/walkthrough-helidon/walkthrough-helidon.md

-# Lab 2: Data-centric microservices walkthrough with Helidon MP
+# Data-centric microservices walkthrough with Helidon MP

 ## Introduction

 This lab will show you how to deploy the microservices on your Kubernetes cluster, walk throught the functionality and explain how it works.

+Estimated Lab Time -

 ### Objectives

 -   Deploy and access the microservices
 -   Learn how they work

-### What Do You Need?
+### Prerequisites

 * An Oracle Cloud paid account or free trial.
 To sign up for a trial account with $300 in credits for 30 days, click [here](http://oracle.com/cloud/free).
 * The OKE cluster and the ATP databases that you created in Lab 1